Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-These constructions provide a continuous path of maps $E_s$ that satisfy the fundamental mathematical properties of well-definedness, boundedness, and self-adjointness.
-We establish these properties first for the map $E_s$, and then for the corresponding GNS operator $e_{\mathcal{N}}(s)$.
+These constructions provide a continuous path of maps $E_s$ that satisfy the fundamental mathematical properties of is mathematically well-definedness, boundedness, and self-adjointness.
+We first establish these properties for the map $E_s$ itself, and subsequently for the corresponding operator $e_{\mathcal{N}(s)}$ on the GNS Hilbert space.